Introduction

 Setbacks and buffer zones

-A minimum setback of 4 feet is required from side and rear property lines for ADUs in Livermore, ensuring adequate space and privacy.
+To ensure adequate privacy and space between properties, a minimum setback of 4 feet from the side and rear property lines is required for all ADUs in Livermore.

 Minimum Lot Area